Business Succession Planning

 Often these arrangements will involve a âBuy/Sell Agreementâ, where the continuing partners agree to buy out the disabled or deceased partner for an agreed sum or for a sum to be determined by an agreed method e.g. determined by the groups accountant.

 These arrangements are then linked with insurance for death and disability so that the continuing partners will have adequate funding to pay out the disabled or deceased partner.

 These arrangements provide certainty for all parties, ensuring that:

 - the disabled partner or their bereaved family will know with certainty their entitlements from the business

 It is a win/win situation for all, but there are complex legal and taxation issues to be considered.
-We have provided many such business succession arrangements for our clients and we would be happy to apply that knowledge for your business.
+The team at P.M.
+Lee & Co.
+Lawyers have provided many such business succession arrangements for our clients and we would be happy to apply that knowledge for your business.